 How: place an on-site survey on the page and set it to ask a specific question, such as:

-After you’ve collected some answers, analyze them and start looking for patterns or insight that might point you in the direction of a solution.
+You can ask both open and close-ended survey questions, depending on the information you want to gather.
+After you’ve collected some answers, analyze them to look for patterns or insight that might point you in the direction of a solution.

-Content credits: we created this piece with the help of web analytics and CRO expert Rich Page, who was interviewed by our team and talked to us about all things GA in August 2019.
+Content credits: this content was originally created with the help of web analytics and CRO expert Rich Page, who was interviewed by our team and talked to us about all things GA in August 2019.